 Devon is also a certified hatha yoga teacher who immersed herself in a 200-hour registered yoga teacher training in September 2015.
 She completed a month-long intensive course in Transformational Hatha Yoga, studying under Michelle Kaminski and Marita Mittag.
 In 2017, Devon completed a 60-hour yin yoga teacher training with Monica Angelatos in Winnipeg and a 20-hour restorative training with Jules Payne and Jennifer Piercy in Victoria.
-She shares her passion for yoga by teaching classes in Kenton, Elkhorn, Virden, and The Zen Zone in Brandon.
+She shares her passion for yoga by teaching classes at her home studio in Kenton and kids’ and adults’ classes in surrounding communities.

 Devon is a frequent presenter at conferences on the following topics:

 - play-based learning topics (including literacy, numeracy, and fine motor development through play)

 - project/inquiry-based learning

 - yoga and wellness practices for healthy schools, children, and staff members